santosh-narvekar/EXCEL-LABOUR-MARKET-DASHBOARD/README.md

 # EXCEL LABOUR MARKET DASHBOARD
 This exploratory dashboard helps students and human resources from us to explore the wages and the employee composition per industry,

-# Project Need & goal:
+# Project Need & Goal:
 the head of research has just received the attached labor statistics data from 2017 to 2020.
 Just in time for our next round of high school visits!
 So, we are creating a dashboard that seniors can use to explore